Portraits of Frederick the Great: Paintings and etchings

 In the nineteenth century, the king became a popular subject in historical paintings and prints.
 Adolph Menzel depicted events from the life of Frederick both in the wood-engravings to illustrate the Geschichte Friedrichs des Grossen by Franz Kugler and in several of his paintings, including Frederick the Great Playing the Flute at Sanssouci as the most famous work.
 In these pictures he continues to avoid representing Frederick with a crooked nose, although he must have known the death mask of the Prussian king.

 Monuments

 As during his lifetime Frederick protested against being depicted in monuments, only after his death numerous monuments were erected, including Johann Gottfried Schadow's Szczecin marble statue (1793) and Christian Daniel Rauch's Equestrian statue of Frederick the Great (Berlin, 1851).

+Conclusion

+Art historian Helmut Börsch-Supan concludes: “The king's indifference to his portrait ... and the difficulty of capturing his physical appearance in a picture, due to the mobility of his mind, have meant that there is no truly valid portrait of him.
+The insatiable need of contemporaries and posterity to have his portrait before their eyes was thus given free rein to deform it in any direction.”